godotengine/godot-docs/classes/class_string.rst

 :ref:`String<class_String>` **capitalize**\ (\ ) |const| :ref:`🔗<class_String_method_capitalize>`

-Changes the appearance of the string: replaces underscores (``_``) with spaces, adds spaces before uppercase letters in the middle of a word, converts all letters to lowercase, then converts the first one and each one following a space to uppercase.
+Returns a copy of the string with changed appearance.
+Replaces underscores (``_``) and hyphens (``-``) with spaces, adds spaces before uppercase letters in the middle of a word, converts all letters to lowercase, then converts the first one and each one following a space to uppercase.

 .. tabs::